xy-241/CS-Notes/content/Software Engineering/Data Layer Abstraction.md

 }
 ```

+- **Data Access Object Mapper**
-- A **mapper** is a component that maps data between different layers, typically between the database and the application’s object model, simplifying interactions with data sources and improving code maintainability
+- A **DAO mapper** is a component that maps data between different layers, typically between the database and the application’s object model, simplifying interactions with data sources and improving code maintainability

 ## VO
 ---